Wild camping in the Lake District

 It's important to be unobtrusive and above the highest fell wall

 If your planned pitch is not above the highest fell wall (approximately 400m or 1200 feet), this is illegal fly camping - not wild camping.
 We do not give permission to camp in valleys, by lakeshores or any lowland area unless this is on an official campsite.

 Keep your group small and be prepared to change your plans

-Many traditional wild camping locations are attracting unacceptable numbers of campers so we’re asking you to remain true to the wild camping ethos of being completely inconspicuous.
-If there are 2 tents already in your spot, you will need to move on – these special places cannot sustain large numbers of campers.
+Many traditional wild camping locations are attracting unsustainable numbers of campers so we’re asking you to remain true to the wild camping ethos of being completely inconspicuous.
+If there are two tents already in your spot, you will need to move on – these special places cannot sustain large numbers of campers.
 Could you consider postponing your trip to a quieter time of year?